Som23Git/k8s-learning/certified-kubernetes-administrator/README.md

 We are given a server dedicated as the DNS server and a set of IPs to configure as entries in the server.
 There are many DNS server solutions out there; in this lecture, we will focus on a particular one – CoreDNS.

-So, how do you get core DNS?
+So, how do you get **core DNS**?
 CoreDNS binaries can be downloaded from their Github releases page or as a docker image.
 Let’s go the traditional route.
 Download the binary using curl or wget.
 And extract it.
 You get the coredns executable.

 ![installation of coredns](coredns_1.png)

-Run the executable to start a DNS server.
-It, by default, listens on port 53, which is the default port for a DNS server.
+* Run the executable to start a DNS server.
+It, by default, listens on `port 53`, which is the default port for a DNS server.

-Now, we haven’t specified the IP to hostname mappings.
+* Now, we haven’t specified the IP to hostname mappings.
 For that, you need to provide some configurations.
 There are multiple ways to do that.
 We will look at one.

-First, we put all of the entries into the DNS servers /etc/hosts file.
+* First, we put all of the entries into the DNS servers /etc/hosts file.
 Then, we configure CoreDNS to use that file.
 CoreDNS loads its configuration from a file named Corefile.

-Here is a simple configuration that instructs CoreDNS to fetch the IP to hostname mappings from the file /etc/hosts.
+Here is a `simple configuration` that instructs **CoreDNS** to fetch the IP to hostname mappings from the file `/etc/hosts`.
 When the DNS server is run, it now picks the IPs and names from the /etc/hosts file on the server.

 ![configuring IP names](coredns_2.png)

-CoreDNS also supports other ways of configuring DNS entries through plugins.
+**CoreDNS** also supports other ways of configuring DNS entries through plugins.
 We will look at the plugin that it uses for Kubernetes in a later section.

 Read more about `CoreDNS` here: